Commentary on The Book of Genesis -- Genesis 1-4

 26 And to Seth, to him also there was born a son; and he called his name Enosh.
 Then began men to call upon the name of the LORD.

 [Some scholars place this time at about 240 years after the creation.
 The natural question is -- why the delay.
-Other than Abel and the man that Seth slew, we have not record of death at this point, so it can safely be assumed that most of those spoken of were of this age (Adam and Eve) or younger (their offspring).
+Other than Abel, we have no record of death at this point, so it can safely be assumed that most of those spoken of were of this age (Adam and Eve) or younger (their offspring).
 No reason is given as to the cause.
 However, it seems clear that there was an awakening of their need for God.
 Perhaps some famine or other event brought them to a realization of their fragility and mortality.
 Otherwise, just their maturity may have brought them to the realization of their dependence on God.
-But we are ignoring revelation, which was far more certain than these other things, although they could all have occurred in combination.
+But we are ignoring revelation, which was far more certain to bring the change about than these other things, although they could all have occurred in combination.
 God did not leave them without guidance.
 And so it appears that they, at least some of them "began ... to call upon the name of the LORD.]

 [The context of Romans 10:13 as well as a concordance search of "name of the Lord" demonstrates that this

 is not just a ritualistic incantation.
 It represents a recognized dependence upon God, and in a sense is just the opposite of some mystical manipulation of God (idolatry).
 If one called upon the name of a political leader (e.g., Caesar), that person would be invoking that name to justify the actions that he was taking.
-Similarly, those who were coming to God must recognize His authority in all things, and be willing to submit to that authority, i.e., to obey Him.
+Similarly, those who were coming to God must recognize His authority in all things, and be willing to submit to His authority, i.e., to obey Him.
 And this obedience is not claimed to the credit of the person performing it, but is attributed to the Supreme Ruler -- to God.
 So one baptized in (into) the name of the Father, the Son and the Holy Spirit is in fact baptized into Christ (Romans 6:3).
 In this we can see that the name of God is really God Himself.
 So, calling upon the name of God and calling upon God are synonymous.
-It is a type of sacred pledge not only to obey God currently, but to do so for the rest of one's life.]
+It is a type of sacred pledge not only to obey God currently, but to do so for the rest of one's life.
+It further infers that those who are "calling on His name" are appropriately praying to Him for both their physical and, especially, their spiritual needs.]

 5:1 This is the book of the generations of Adam.
 In the day that God created man, in the likeness of God made he him;